vmware-archive/dispatch/docs/_specs/language-support/language-support.md

 It’s a request/reply RPC-style function invocation API implemented with a simple HTTP server written in the language provided by the *base image*.
 All function invocations go through this API.
 How the invocations reach this API is FaaS specific and outside of the function runtime responsibilities.

-When a container is normally run from a *function* image (without specifying commands), the main (and usually, the only) process in that container listens on the specified `PORT` and serves this API via HTTP.
+When a container is normally run from a *function* image (without specifying commands), the main (and usually, the only) process in that container listens on the specified `PORT` and serves this API via HTTP, using the specified `HANDLER` function to handle incoming invocations.

 It is the API server process’s responsibility to adequately react to OS signals (such as `SIGTERM`) and perform graceful shutdown, i.e. to stop accepting new requests and finish processing already accepted invocation(s) before exiting.